timbiles/vanillaJS-assignment/README.md

 - In the play function inside `index.js`, iterate over the array that you created in the previous step.
 - You will need to determine if there is a winner, and display the winning player to the screen using window.alert.
     - There are many different ways to accomplish this task.
 I encourage you to think through and write out each step that is needed as an outline.
+- If there is no winner, alert the screen that CAT has won the game!

 ### Solution